microsoft/bond/doc/src/bond_cpp.md

 [Bond's CMake-based build](https://github.com/Microsoft/bond/README.md) to compile and *install* (`make install`/`cmake --build . --target INSTALL`) Bond into your development environment somewhere.
-The CMake variable `CMAKE_INSTALL_PREFIX` can be used to control where the install target places the output fiels.
+The CMake variable `CMAKE_INSTALL_PREFIX` can be used to control where the install target places the output files.

 (The Bond CMake files can't currently be consumed by another CMake project via `add_directory`.